• Skip to main content

 Top down view of chocolate oatmeal cookies on top of parchment and small plate.

 Chocolate and cookies are not typically associated with breakfast.
 Understandably so.
 They are usually high in sugar and fat but low in fibre, which is precisely the opposite of what a nutritious breakfast should be.
-But if you make a few healthy swaps and use less of the bad stuff you can absolutely enjoy chocolate as well as cookies as part of a balanced breakfast.

-Which is what I've done in this chocolate oatmeal cookies recipe.
+Which is what I've done in this oatmeal chocolate cookies recipe.

-Healthy chocolate oatmeal cookies ingredients in individual dishes.
+Chocolate breakfast cookies ingredients in individual dishes.

 1.Preheat the oven to 350 F/ 180 C/ gas mark 4.
 Line a large baking sheet with parchment paper and set aside.

-In a large bowl combine the oats, cacao, seeds/nuts, currants, sugar and flaxseed and stir thoroughly.
+2. Combine dry ingredients: In a large bowl combine the oats, cacao, seeds/nuts, currants, sugar and flaxseed and stir thoroughly.

 Chocolate oatmeal cookies ingredients in mixing bowl.